latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Below we will show people how to survive the impact to their monthly budget when benefits have been reduced.
-With almost 45 million Americans currently enrolled into the Supplemental Nutrition Assistance Program (SNAP) food stamp program, many people obviously rely on the government to help feed their families.
+With 40 to 45 million Americans currently enrolled into the Supplemental Nutrition Assistance Program (SNAP) food stamp program (or their state’s equivalent), many people obviously rely on the government to help feed their families.
 Any cut to their benefits, no matter how small, will often have a major impact.

-The reason this may occur is that the U.S. Department of Agriculture is often reducing funding to the states to more manageable levels.
-Since state's may now have less federal government money to spend to provide food stamps, benefits are often being cut or eligibility guidelines are being changed.
+The main reason this occurs is that the U.S. Department of Agriculture (federal government) is often reducing funding to the states.
+Since state's in effect operate SNAP food stamps (or their own version of it) the states now have less federal government money to spend.
+Therefore benefits are often being cut or eligibility guidelines as listed here on the USDA site are being changed.

-The cutbacks concurring will often be for Americans age 18 to 49 that are able bodied and can work.
+Note each state may have their own terms and conditions they implement.
+In general, the cutbacks occurring will often be for Americans age 18 to 49 that are able bodied and can work.
 The disabled, seniors, pregnant women, and households with young kids under the age of 18 may be exempt from a reduction in their food stamp payments.
 People in job training programs or that are mentally ill may also not be impacted.
+However all this can vary by state and the latest, even changing rules.

-Alternative steps to take when food stamps are cut
+Steps to take when SNAP food stamps are cut or stopped

-For people who stop by a pantry, or more than one, say 3 times per month that alone can allow them to get anywhere from $50 to $100 per month in free groceries for their family.
+• Some mobile food pantries or Meals on Wheels services even deliver groceries directly to people with disabilities, seniors, or those without transportation.
+For people who stop by a pantry, or more than one, say just 3 times per month that alone may allow them to get anywhere from $50 to $100 per month in free groceries for their family.
 With many people receiving a few hundred dollars per month from SNAP, a pantry can more than offset that reduction.
 Find a listing of food banks and pantries by state.

 Shop smarter and budget more effectively.
-Families that use coupons (many of which can be printed off the internet for free), that review store flyers and sales, sign up for discount cards, and buy store name brands, it is possible to reduce a grocery bill from 10 to 20%.
+Families that use coupons (many of which can be printed off the internet for free or used on app), that review store flyers and sales, sign up for discount cards, and buy store name brands, it is possible to reduce a grocery bill from 10 to 20%.
 That is easy to do.
+As there are ways to stretch every dollar when paying for groceries.

 Many people use this tactic to save as much as 50% per month on their grocery bills.
 That is a large amount of money, and shopping smarter is an easy step to take in how to offset any reduction in SNAP food stamp reductions.

-Even your household is one of the millions of people having a reduction in Supplemental Nutrition Assistance / SNAP benefit payments or maybe the government has sopped making payments, those families can still buy fresh fruits, vegetables, and more.
-There are national delivery services for low income families that sell inexpensive groceries at up to 40% off.
+• Even if you have had a reduction in Supplemental Nutrition Assistance / SNAP benefit payments or maybe the government has sopped making payments, you can still buy fresh fruits, vegetables, and more.
+There are food delivery services for low income families that sell inexpensive groceries or local and national programs for affordable fodo boxes.
 It is possible to shop smarter, find cheaper yet quality food, and more effectively and to also cook healthier meals.
-This is an alternative when food stamp payments are reduced.
 Find sources of cheap groceries.

 Related Content From Needhelppayingbills.com